GPS-GmbH/docs/user/getStarted/index.md

 ### Step 1 : Accept Terms & Conditions

-* Read carefully the Terms & Conditions for the Software installation
+* Carefully read the Terms & Conditions for the Software installation
 * Check-on the option to accept the "**Terms stated above**"
 * Then click on "**Next**" to continue.